capesstack/capes-docs/README.md

 1. Create a user, but ensure that you toggle the `Make this user administrator` checkbox
 1. Once the installation is done, click the `Reboot` button in the bottom right to...well...reboot
 1. Login using the account you created during the Anaconda setup
-1. Secure ssh by removing username and password as an authentication option and don't allow the root account to log in at all
+1. Secure Ssh by removing username and password as an authentication option and don't allow the root account to log in at all
   - On your management system, create an ssh key pair
     ```
     ssh-keygen -t rsa #accept the defaults, but enter a passphrase for your keys